The story behind 11-year-old Naomi Wadler and her March for Our Lives speech

 “I am here to acknowledge and represent the African American girls whose stories don’t make the front page of every national newspaper, whose stories don’t lead on the evening news,” Wadler said.
 “I represent the African American women who are victims of gun violence, who are simply statistics instead of vibrant, beautiful girls full of potential.”

 “For far too long, these names, these black girls and women, have been just numbers,” Wadler later said.
-“I’m here to say ‘Never again’ for those girls too.”
+“I’m here to say ‘Never again’ for those girls, too.”

 Many of the young people who spoke Saturday had personal experiences surviving shootings or losing loved ones to gun violence.